 Journals or top conferences seek papers that provide fresh insights and contribute to the field in a meaningful way.
 A paper lacking in novelty or broader context might not be accepted.
 This issue may arise if the research question is too narrow or if the paper doesn't effectively situate its findings within the wider body of literature.
 Reviewers and editors expect papers to significantly advance knowledge, as the core value of any academic work lies in its ability to enrich the field.

-By ensuring your paper addresses a relevant research question and demonstrates its connection to the broader academic discourse, you'll enhance its chances of acceptance.
+To increase your paper's chances of acceptance, make sure it answers a relevant research question and connects to the larger academic discussion.
 Always remember that a well-researched and thoughtfully contextualized paper is more likely to leave a lasting impact on your field and the academic community as a whole.
 Reviewers often look for the following when assessing a paper's contribution:

 A "page one reject" occurs when reviewers decide to reject the paper based on the first page alone.
 To avoid this, ensure your paper clearly communicates its contribution, significance, relevance, novelty, and trustworthiness right from the beginning.